gilles-gardet/langchain4j-mcp/README.md

 - [x] integrate a call to an external API with a LCM
 - [x] integrate a call to a database with a LCM
 - [x] integrate a call to the GitHub LCM Server (docker + openai LLM)
-- [ ] support markdown interpolation in the chat view

 To be noticed that 3 LLMs will be used: